 “For those choosing an alternative to cow’s milk, it may have less protein, calcium, or vitamin D, so ensure you are choosing other foods to meet these nutrient needs.”

-“While cow’s milk is one of the most concentrated natural sources of calcium, there are calcium fortified non-dairy alternatives including soy, almond and rice milks.
+“While cow’s milk is one of the most concentrated natural sources of calcium, there are calcium-fortified non-dairy alternatives including soy, almond, and rice milk.

 That being said, there are relatively few alternatives that can provide as much protein as dairy milk.

 While soy could be a good alternative, this can be compensated for by other parts of your diet.
-Because all of these plant-based milks can be used in cooking just like dairy-based milk, pick the variety that fits your lifestyle, nutritional aspirations, and will help you reach your goals.
+Because all of this plant-based milk can be used in cooking just like dairy-based milk, pick the variety that fits your lifestyle, nutritional aspirations, and will help you reach your goals.

 There’s a wild world of milk out there, find the one that fits you best!

 - Afterburn It: Train to Achieve the EPOC Effect - January 2, 2022